Aboriginal-Training-Services/ats-website/src/posts/protecting-our-lands.md

 Drone monitoring works because it is **repeatable, precise, and adaptable to local needs**.
 ATS teaches participants to design flights that can be repeated season after season, ensuring consistent data for long-term comparisons.
 In forestry applications, drones capture detailed images of canopy health, storm damage, and regeneration after logging or wildfire.
 River systems are monitored through **linear flight paths**, allowing communities to assess erosion, sediment movement, and seasonal changes in water levels.
 Wetlands and cultural heritage sites are documented with **high-resolution orthomosaics** that can be layered into maps and shared in council meetings or planning sessions.

-When needed, ATS introduces specialised sensors such as **thermal cameras** to detect seepage or hotspots, or **multispectral cameras** to measure vegetation health.
+When needed, ATS introduces specialised sensors such as **thermal cameras** to detect seepage or hotspots, and **multispectral cameras** to measure vegetation health.
 These tools give communities deeper insights into ecosystem changes without the expense of hiring outside contractors.

 <img src="/images/blog/image1.png" alt="Drone data is processed into maps and reports that support evidence-based decision-making" />
 *Drone data is processed into maps and reports that support evidence-based decision-making*